liwangGT/GP_LWPR_Quadrotor/README.md

 # GP_LWPR_Quadrotor

-This is package to test:
+This package is used to test:
 Gaussian Process (GP),
 LWPR,
 Sparse Spectrum GP,